How Old Does a Kid Have to Be to Stay Home Alone?

 • Keeping all doors and windows locked.

-• Avoiding risky activities like cooking, using sharp objects, or climbing.
+• Avoid risky activities like cooking, using sharp objects, or climbing.

 Ensure they can also recognize potential dangers, such as smelling smoke or noticing someone suspicious outside.